 #2.
 Use a custom sign-up form for your membership site registration

 While a custom sign-up form is great for gathering additional information from new members when they register with you, it can also help you improve member retention.
-This is because you can offer a more unique or custom-tailored onboarding experience depending on the information members provide to you at the time of registration.
+This is because you can offer a more unique or custom-tailored onboarding experience depending on the information members provide during registration.
 In return, this can encourage members to stay loyal to your brand and resubscribe the next month.

 #3.
 Offer exclusive content to new members

-If you offer exclusivity and an engaging experience from the time new members register for your membership, you’ll have an easier time keeping new members attracted to your brand.
+If you offer exclusivity and an engaging experience when new members register for your membership, you’ll have an easier time keeping new members attracted to your brand.